saeed-sufi/ned/README.md

 * `codex` is where Wordpress documents its features and how to use them. `developer` site is where you'll find documentation related to the code of the wordpress core.

-* name `text domain` property of `style.css` header file to your theme name.
-If you want your themes or plugins to be translate-ready, then set the `text domain` to something unique.
-It's a unique id for our translations.
-*
 ## Common Wordpress Functions
 ```
 bloginfo('the_title') | bloginfo('description')